What is an overflow pipe?

-Some common components requiring an overflow pipe are:
+Some of the most common components requiring an overflow pipe are:

 Cold water storage cistern